 Preparation and Collection of Accepted and Non-accepted items

-It's imperative that only materials listed below be placed in recycling containers.
+It's imperative that only materials listed below be placed in recycling carts.
+You can also check the lid of your blue cart for easy reference.
 When in doubt, toss it out!

 Not Accepted Plastics